wbrbr/tinybvh/README.md

 * ````BVH::BASIC_BVH4```` : In this format, each node stores four child pointers, reducing the depth of the tree.
 This improves performance for divergent rays.
 * ````BVH::BVH4_GPU```` : The ````BASIC_BVH4```` format can be converted to the more compact ````BVH4_GPU```` layout, which will be faster for GPU ray tracing.
 * ````BVH::BASIC_BVH8```` : This format stores eight child pointers, further reducing the depth of the tree.
 The only purpose is the construction of ````BVH::CWBVH````.
-* ````BVH::CWBVH```` : An advanced 80-byte representation of the 8-wide BVH, for state-of-the-art GPU rendering, based on the [2017 paper](https://research.nvidia.com/publication/2017-07_efficient-incoherent-ray-traversal-gpus-through-compressed-wide-bvhs) by Ylitie et al.
+* ````BVH::CWBVH```` : An advanced 80-byte representation of the 8-wide BVH, for state-of-the-art GPU rendering, based on the [2017 paper](https://research.nvidia.com/publication/2017-07_efficient-incoherent-ray-traversal-gpus-through-compressed-wide-bvhs) by Ylitie et al. and [code by AlanWBFT](https://github.com/AlanIWBFT/CWBVH).

 A BVH in the ````BVH::WALD_32BYTE```` format may be _refitted_ in case the triangles moved using ````BVH::Refit````.
 Refitting is substantially faster than rebuilding and works well if the animation is subtle.
 Refitting does not work if polygon counts change.